30 Hours Funded Childcare for Working Parents of 3 and 4 year olds

 On top of the universal 15 hours provision that all 3 and 4 year olds receive currently, the government has committed to doubling this offer for working parents of 3 and 4 year olds from September 2017.
 The aim is to help families by reducing the cost of childcare and supporting parents to work.
 The government wants to see childcare that is good for families and children.
 Childcare in the early years must be a caring and happy experience that supports children’s development and gets children ready to thrive at school and in later life.

 Information for Parents: Marketing materials for parents can be downloaded below and parents can find all the information and links they need to apply at www.asklion.co.uk/30hours

-- Families wanting to access a 30 hour place in the Summer term should apply no later than the end of February to get their code in good time.
+- Families wanting to access a 30 hour place in the Autumn term should apply no later than the end of June to get their code in good time.

 - Children can only access the 30 hour offer the term after they turn 3 and if their parents meet the eligibility criteria.
 Parents should apply during the term that their child turns 3 so that funding can begin at the start of the following term.

 - If you’re not delivering the full 30 hours yourself, you need to be mindful that the 15 hours you are offering could be part of an eligible parents 30 hour entitlement that they may be splitting with another provider.
 As such you need to know;